Understanding HMRC's Bed and Breakfast rule for crypto tax in the UK

 Conclusion - how can Recap help?

-Let’s be honest - crypto tax can be confusing, especially when it involves rules like bed and breakfasting, which were originally designed for traditional investments.
+Let’s be honest - crypto tax can be confusing, especially when it involves rules like Bed and Breakfasting, which were originally designed for traditional investments.
 The fast pace and sheer volume of transactions in crypto make applying these rules even trickier.

 FAQs